tzachbon/mcp-workshop/01-prerequisites/NON-ENGINEER.md

 1. Check your Node.js installation
 2. Tell you if you need to install or upgrade
 3. Guide you through the installation process if needed
-4. Verify the installation succeeded
+4. Help you authenticate npm with the Autodesk registry
+5. Verify everything is working

 ## Troubleshooting